Scientific Name

 How to Grow and Care for Euphorbia balsamifera

-Light: This succulent is a sun lover.
+Light: This succulent loves the sun.
 Place your indoor E. balsamifera in a sunny window.
-You may place the pot on the balcony or in the garden from spring to fall.
+You can also place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. balsamifera requires well-drained soil.
-Use a commercial potting mix formulated for succulents, or make your own.
+You can use a commercial potting mix formulated for succulents or make your own.

 Temperature: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. balsamifera can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
 Reduce watering in winter.
 Give it just enough water to prevent wilting.
-The best time of the day to water your E. balsamifera in the warm season is the evening.
+In the warm season, the best time of day to water your E. balsamifera is the evening.

-Repotting: E. balsamifera will benefit from repotting, but it does not need to be repotted every year.
-When your plant is outgrowing its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
-The repotting is best done in early spring, at the beginning of the growing season.
+Repotting: E. balsamifera will benefit from repotting but does not need to be repotted yearly.
+When your plant outgrows its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
+Repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when repotting this succulent.

 Learn more at How to Grow and Care for Euphorbia.